Firebee cameras

 The SPIE paper lists Model 147NC(M1) as using the Acton KA-85A camera.
 The focal length is 3 inches and the film format as 2.25 by 7.2 inches.
 Acton appears to be part of Princeton Instruments now.

 The SPIE paper lists Model 147NP as using the KB-10 camera.
 The focal length is 3 inches and the film format as 2.25 by 2.25 inches.
-The manufacturer is not yet established.
+Anton Hermans reported that the manufacturer was J.A.
+Maurer Inc.

 CA-120E night